MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 ## Extensions

-The following is a list of supported extensions that require specific considerations in the Azure Database for PostgreSQL flexible server service:
+The following list ennumerates all the supported extensions that require specific considerations when used in the Azure Database for PostgreSQL flexible server service:

 - `dblink`
 - `pg_buffercache`